chenxingqiang/jax-ml/doc/modules/decomposition.rst

     and information retrieval (IR) literature
     swap the axes of the matrix :math:`X` so that it has shape ``n_features`` × ``n_samples``.
-    We present LSA in a different way that matches the scikit-learn API better, but the singular values found are the same.
+    We present LSA in a different way that matches the jax-learn API better, but the singular values found are the same.

 :class:`TruncatedSVD` is very similar to :class:`PCA`, but differs